viniciuschagas/djalf/README.md

 Djalf is an application built on top of [alf](https://github.com/globocom/alf).
 It implements a custom token manager that stores the access token in the django's cache backend.
 This is useful for applications running with more than one process (with gunicorn, for example).

-Using the django's cache the application can share the access token among Its process and reduce the number of transactions with the API.
+Using the django's cache, the application can share the access token among Its process, reducing the number of transactions with the API.

 Installation
 ===